-(a) The presiding judge of each superior, municipal, and justice superior and municipal court may prepare, with the assistance of appropriate committees of the court, proposed local rules designed to expedite and facilitate the business of the court.
+- SEC. \\\\.
+Section 575.1 of the Code of Civil Procedure is amended to read: - 575.1. (a) The presiding judge of each superior, municipal, and justice municipal or superior court may prepare, with the assistance of appropriate committees of the court, proposed local rules designed to expedite and facilitate the business of the court.
 The rules need not be limited to those actions on the civil active list, but may provide for the supervision and judicial management of actions from the date they are filed.
-Rules prepared pursuant to this section shall be submitted for consideration to the judges of the court and, upon approval by a majority of the judges, the judges shall have the proposed rules published and submitted to the local bar and others, as specified by the Judicial Council, for consideration and recommendations.

-(b) After a majority of the judges have officially adopted the rules, 61 copies or a greater number as specified by Judicial Council rule, shall be filed with the Judicial Council as required by Section 68071 of the Government Code.
+Rules prepared pursuant to this section shall be submitted for consideration to the judges of the court and, upon approval by a majority of the judges, the judges shall have the proposed rules published and submitted to the local bar and others, as specified by the Judicial Council, for consideration and recommendations. - (b) After a majority of the judges have officially adopted the rules, 61 copies or a greater number as specified by Judicial Council rule, shall be filed with the Judicial Council as required by Section 68071 of the Government Code.
 The Judicial Council shall deposit a copy of each rule and amendment with each county law library or county clerk where it shall be made available for public examination.
 The local rules shall also be published for general distribution in accordance with rules adopted by the Judicial Council.
 Each court shall make its local rules available for inspection and copying in every location of the court that generally accepts filing of papers.
 The court may impose a reasonable charge for copying the rules and may impose a reasonable page limit on copying.
 The rules shall be accompanied by a notice indicating where a full set of the rules may be purchased.